theifedayo/go-movie-api/README.md

 ### Running Server
 #### Locally
-This project depends on redis to cache list of movies, to have everything run well, you have to run redis server
+This project depends on redis to cache list of movies.
+In order to have everything run well, you have to run redis server
 ```bash
 redis-server
 ```